libbyshoop/runestone/source/classactivities/datatypesPractice.rst

 Overview
 --------

-Now that you have seen lists and dictionaries, and learned about operators, functions, and methods on lists, strings, and dictionaries, it's time to put those ideas into practice.
+Now that you have seen lists, and learned about operators, functions, and methods on lists and strings, it's time to put those ideas into practice.

-This activity will ask you to write a series of functions that operate on strings, lists and dictionaries.
+This activity will ask you to write a series of functions that operate on strings and lists.
 This will let you practice the operations you have seen in the reading.

 Functions to Try